EVORA-project/evora-ontology/models/docs/NucleicAcid.md

   sequenceChecked:
     name: sequenceChecked
-    description: Tell whether or not the sequence of the product was controlled (compulsory for cloned products)
+    description: Tell whether or not the sequence of the product was controlled (compulsory for cloned products).
     title: sequence checked
     comments:
-    - Sequence check is mandatory for cloned products
+    - Sequence check is mandatory for cloned products.
     related_mappings:
     - iceo:0000336
     domain_of: